 Amy Claessens is an associate professor in Education Policy Studies, Gulbrandsen Chair in Early Childhood Education in the School of Education at the University of Wisconsin-Madison.
 She also serves as the associate director for the Center for Research on Early Childhood Education.
 With a doctorate in human development from Northwestern University’s School of Education and Social Policy, her research aims to understand how policies and programs affect young children’s development and opportunities to learn.
 She is a member of the Development and Research in Early Math Education (DREME) network in which she works on enhancing opportunities for young children to learn math both in schools and at home.
 She has received funding from the Administration for Children and Families, W.T.
 Grant Foundation, and the Heising-Simons Foundation.

-Abigail Buta is a master’s student at the La Follette School of Public Affairs working with CRECE associate director Amy Claessens.
+Abigail Buta is a double-degree master’s student with the La Follette School of Public Affairs and the Department of Urban and Regional Planning, working with CRECE associate director Amy Claessens.
 She is interested in research that informs smart public policy, especially policy that seeks to equalize opportunities for children.
 Prior to attending UW Madison, she studied economics and psychology at California State University, Chico, and has worked as a teaching assistant and tutor.

 Jiyeon Lee is a Ph.D. student in the Curriculum and Instruction Department at the University of Wisconsin – Madison and a project assistant at CRECE.
 Before joining CRECE, she was an early childhood teacher and a supervisor for early childhood pre-service teachers.
 Along with her teaching experiences, she was involved in international early childhood care and education work at international organizations.
 At CRECE, she assists with the Study of Early Care and Education Choices (SECEC), which aims to understand parents’ early childhood program choices for their children along with families’ experiences during the 4K enrollment process.
 She also assists with a project that examines kindergarten readiness in a changing kindergarten policy context.
 Her current research interests include early childhood teachers’ sense-making or negotiation of racial/societal norms in curriculum and teaching.